naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/README.md

 - Local Community Detection in Multiple Networks
 - Local Motif Clustering on Time-Evolving Graphs
 - Domain Specific Knowledge Graphs as a Service to the Public
+- HetETA: Heterogeneous Information Network Embedding for Estimating Time of Arrival
+- Hypergraph Convolutional Recurrent Neural Network
+- Large-Scale Training System for 100-Million Classification at Alibaba
+- OptMatch: Optimized Matchmaking via Modeling the High-Order Interactions on the Arena

 </details>